 It becomes a vocation, it becomes a satisfying and important part of their life and this will almost certainly help to boost their productivity, lower their stress, and lead to fewer sick days.

 But, how exactly do you show your staff that you care?

 Listening to them is a good place to start.
-Truly take notice of their suggestions, problems, and even their personal life and implement changes based on what they are telling you.
-If they feel truly listened to, they will know that their wellbeing is important to you, and that can only be a good thing.
+Truly take notice of their suggestions, problems, and even their personal life, and implement changes based on what they are telling you.
+If they feel truly listened to, they will know that their well-being is important to them, and that can only be a good thing.

 2. Reward Them